 • I use Russet Potatoes, peeled and uniformly sliced thin.
 You want the potatoes to cook evenly.

-• I like to add Onions and Garlic, they give the scalloped potatoes a little flavor boost.
+• The Onions and Garlic, give the potatoes a little flavor boost.

 • The Flour and Milk are mixed as a thickener and help to make a nice creamy sauce.